-During the year 2018, a reversal of impairment loss for NEU BG Central Office Ltd was recognised amounting to €513.219 (2017: €2.000.000).
 During the year 2018, an impairment loss for IMO Property Investments A.D.
 Beograd was recognised amounting to €1.732.060.
 For the year ended 31 December 2019, management concluded that the investment will be fully impaired, recognising an additional impairment amounting to €1.800.034.
-On 1 September 2018 the Company sold the investment in NEUII Property Holdings Ltd with a loss of €33.829 recognized in profit or loss.